james2406/CodeFirstGirls-York2016/5-javascript/README.md

 ## Lesson One - javascript variables

-A variabel is a way to store a value for later on
+A variable is a way to store a value for later on

 Similar to algebra, we can set x to equal 1

 To do this in javascript we would write the letters 'var'

-Each line is then closed with a semi collon
+Each line is then closed with a semi colon

 ```
 var x = 1;